gohugoio/hugo/content/en/contribute/documentation.md

 - Use the word "map" instead of "dictionary"
 - Use the word "flag" instead of "option" when referring to a command line flag
 - Capitalize the word "Markdown"
+- Hyphenate the term "open-source" when used an adjective.

 #### Page titles and headings